The author enjoys traveling the world and visiting educational attractions such as museums where he can learn more about the local culture.

 The room suffered from only two minor issues:

-Although a thermostat was visible, it was controlled entirely by the hotel, which kept the temperature at 20.5 degrees Celsius (68.9 degree Fahrenheit).
+- Although a thermostat was visible, the temperature was controlled entirely by the hotel, which kept the temperature at 20.5 degrees Celsius (68.9 degrees Fahrenheit).
 I thought the temperature felt fine although my hubby thought he would freeze to death if he didn’t sleep with his full sweats on.

 Scattered around the pool and its tropical foliage, chaise lounge chairs invited relaxation under closed yellow umbrellas.
 Someone cleaned behind a covered bar that was also closed.
 Round tables with chairs were available for drinking or dining.